 Skills Mentors/Support Workers – Autism First

 (Post Reference AFSM16) – Shipley, full-time (37.5 hours per week, Mon – Fri) and part-time (minimum 3 days per week), competitive rates of pay.
 Individuals are required to support adults with Autism and additional needs, in a variety of settings particularly within our Autism specific learning programme, but also out in the community and other environments aimed at achieving meaningful engagement, thereby increasing social inclusion and progression.
 This role may include some aspects of personal care.
 Experience of Autism is preferred.
-Closing date: Rolling Recruitment
+Closing date: Monday 21st August 2017.

 Skills Mentors/Support Workers

 (Post Reference BFDLDS/SM16) – Bradford and Leeds, full-time (37.5 hours per week, Mon – Fri) and part-time (minimum 3 days per week), competitive rates of pay.
 Individuals are required to support adults with Autism in a variety of settings particularly our Autism specific learning programme, but also out in the community and other environments in order to teach essential social skills.
 Experience is not necessary as a full induction and training programme will be provided.
 Due to the specific requirements of our service, we are particularly keen to recruit male Skills Mentors/Support Workers.
-Closing date: Rolling recruitment
+Closing date: Monday 21st August 2017.

 Specialist Autism Services is a Disability Confident Employer.
 This means that as well as welcoming applications from disabled individuals, we: